FirelyTeam/firely-docs/vonk/reference/programming_api/vonkcontext.rst

 In both cases you simply set the ``Status`` to ``Handled``.

 If an argument is incorrect, you can set its status to ``Error`` and set the ``Issue`` to report to the client what the problem was.
-These issues will be accumulated in the response by Vonk automatically.
+These issues will be accumulated in the response by Firely Server automatically.

 Any argument that is not handled will automatically be reported as such in an OperationOutcome.